 Deferred Prosecution in Washington DUI Charges

 Deferred Prosecution can be a valuable option when facing certain DUI charges.
 The benefits seem too good to be true.
 But it’s not a magic option.
 It is not well suited for every case and should be carefully considered.
 Every year in Washington people unwisely choose this option without thinking it through.
+Maybe they didn’t have the advice of a skilled DUI attorney.
+Perhaps they simply didn’t think through all of the options and pitfalls.
 Keep reading to find out why this option may make sense for your or maybe why you should steer clear.

 The Good of Deferred Prosecution

 Why consider a deferred prosecution?
 First and foremost, it can get your DUI charge dismissed.
 There are few options to outright dismiss a DUI charge in Washington and deferred prosecution is a guaranteed way to do so.
 You can only do a deferred prosecution once in your lifetime.
 So, if you’ve never done one before, you qualify.
 You may be asking yourself, “What’s the downside?”

 The deferred prosecution program is not easy.
 The program lasts for approximately 5 years before you can get your case dismissed.
 Additionally, you will be required to complete 2 years of substantial substance abuse treatment.
 Why is that?
 Deferred prosecution is designed for people who admit they have a serious alcohol or drug problem.
 You have to be willing to admit three things to yourself and the court:

 - You have a serious drug or alcohol problem;

 - If you don’t get the treatment you need, you are likely to re-offend; and

 - You do not sincerely believe you are innocent of the crime.